New Zealand Apprenticeships

-To lift participation in apprenticeships, new apprentices/trainees who sign up for training from 6 March 2013 and before 30 June 2014 will be able to apply for $1,000 towards the cost of tools and off-job course costs, or $2,000 for those in priority trades.
+To lift participation in apprenticeships, new apprentices/trainees who sign up for training before 31 December 2014 will be able to apply for $1,000 towards the cost of tools and off-job course costs, or $2,000 for those in priority trades.

 Employers will also be eligible for an equal payment.

 Who can get the Reboot subsidy?

 To be eligible for the Reboot subsidy, apprentices/trainees will: